janakerman/janakerman/src/pages/grafana-jsonnet-workflow/index.md

 ---

 Working at a company that's currently undergoing massive growth, I've recently taken an interest in the topic of developer productivity and the idea of providing engineers with [golden paths](https://engineering.atspotify.com/2020/08/17/how-we-use-golden-paths-to-solve-fragmentation-in-our-software-ecosystem/) to success.
-Inspired by suggestions by some of my colleagues, I started looking into [Jsonnet](https://jsonnet.org/) + [Grafonnet](https://grafana.github.io/grafonnet-lib/) as a way of providing consistent and reusable dashboards.
+Inspired by suggestions by some of my colleagues, I started looking into [Jsonnet](https://jsonnet.org/) + [Grafonnet](https://grafana.github.io/grafonnet-lib/) as a way of providing consistent and reusable Grafana dashboards.

 An easy development workflow can be the difference between small issues being fixed on discovery and issues stacking up on a forever growing team backlog.
 Scripting Grafana dashboards is one of the signs of [dashboard maturity](https://grafana.com/docs/grafana/latest/best-practices/dashboard-management-maturity-levels/), but it comes at the cost of complexity and a clunkier workflow.
 Since a clunky development workflow can significantly impact on the quality of a project over time, I was keen to see what could be done to improve this.